 Whether AF prevalence differs by race/ethnicity is uncertain.
 The ATRIA study identified differences in AF prevalence based on race using available ICD-9 codes from clinical databases containing Kaiser Permanente of Northern California health plan member data.
-Although African American and white patients ages 50 to 59 years had similar prevalence of AF, higher prevalence was reported among white patients compared with African Americans in older age groups: 1.8 percent versus 1.3 percent in patients ages 60 to 69 years, 5.2 percent versus 4.4 percent in patients ages 70 to 79 years, and 9.9 percent versus 7.7 percent in patients age 80 years or older.
-25 A 2019 analysis reported by the ARIC study used 48-hour ambulatory ECG to estimate AF prevalence.
-The mean age in this analysis was 78 years, and 62 percent of the enrolled population was African American.
-The authors reported a lower adjusted AF prevalence among African Americans (2.7%) compared with white persons (5.0%); these estimates were adjusted for gender, coronary heart disease, diabetes, hypertension, and age.
-A 2020 analysis reported by the MESA study, a community-based cohort of 6,814 Americans, mean age 74 years, found higher prevalence of clinically-detected AF among whites compared to African Americans, Hispanics, and Chinese after 14.4 years of follow-up: 11.3 percent versus 6.6 percent, 7.8 percent, and 9.9 percent, respectively.
-28 However, when the same individuals from the MESA cohort were screened with 14-day ambulatory ECG the prevalence differences among race/ethnic groups (white, African American, Hispanic, and Chinese) were no longer statistically significant in both unadjusted and adjusted analyses: 7.1 percent vs 6.4 percent, 6.9 percent, and 5.2 percent, respectively.
-Based on these findings, the role of clinical bias in differential detection of AF by race/ethnicity warrants further investigation.
+Although African American and White patients ages 50 to 59 years had similar prevalence of AF, higher prevalence was reported among White patients compared with African Americans in older age groups: 1.8 percent vs. 1.3 percent in patients ages 60 to 69 years, 5.2 percent vs. 4.4 percent in patients ages 70 to 79 years, and 9.9 percent vs. 7.7 percent in patients age 80 years or older.26 A 2019 analysis reported by the ARIC study used 48-hour ambulatory ECG to estimate AF prevalence.29 The mean age in this analysis was 78 years, and 62 percent of the enrolled population was African American.
+The authors reported a lower adjusted AF prevalence among African Americans (2.7%) compared with White persons (5.0%); these estimates were adjusted for gender, coronary heart disease, diabetes, hypertension, and age.
+A 2020 analysis reported by the MESA study, a community-based cohort of 6,814 Americans, mean age 74 years, found higher prevalence of clinically detected AF among Whites compared with African Americans, Hispanics, and Chinese after 14.4 years of followup: 11.3 percent vs. 6.6 percent, 7.8 percent, and 9.9 percent, respectively.30 However, when the same individuals from the MESA cohort were screened with 14-day ambulatory ECG the prevalence differences among race/ethnic groups (White, African American, Hispanic, and Chinese) were no longer statistically significant in both unadjusted and adjusted analyses: 7.1 percent vs. 6.4 percent, 6.9 percent, and 5.2 percent, respectively.30 Based on these findings, the role of clinical bias in differential detection of AF by race/ethnicity warrants further investigation.

 About 25 percent of AF is paroxysmal.
-Thus, assessing the overall prevalence of AF-particularly paroxysmal AF-is challenging because episodes of arrhythmia may be brief and undetected.
-Further, the increased use of implantable cardiac devices has resulted in more awareness regarding device-detected, subclinical AF.
-In a 2019 study conducted in Denmark, the prevalence of AF was assessed with an implantable loop recorder over 40 months in persons age 70 years or older considered high risk for AF (ie, comorbid hypertension, diabetes, heart failure, previous stroke).
-The cumulative incidence of AF in this study was 5.7 percent for AF episodes lasting longer than 24 hours and 33.8 percent for AF episodes lasting 6 minutes or longer.
+Thus, assessing the overall prevalence of AF particularly paroxysmal AF-is challenging because episodes of arrhythmia may be brief and undetected.31 Further, the increased use of implantable cardiac devices has resulted in more awareness regarding device-detected, subclinical AF.^{8, 32} In a 2019 study conducted in Denmark, the prevalence of AF was assessed with an implantable loop recorder over 40 months in persons age 70 years or older considered high risk for AF (i.e., comorbid hypertension, diabetes, heart failure, previous stroke).33 The cumulative incidence of AF in this study was 5.7 percent for AF episodes lasting longer than 24 hours and 33.8 percent for AF episodes lasting 6 minutes or longer.33